 All the skis we tested are a ton of fun in powder snow.
 This is a reflection of the nature of powder skiing and the fact that modern skis are so well designed.
 Wide or narrow, stiff or floppy, rockered or not, good skis combine with good powder snow to make for a transcendent experience.
-We must give a mention here of the no-longer-included Voile V6.
+We must give a mention here of the no-longer-incuded Voile V6.
 This fully cambered, stiff, relatively narrow ski excels in powder.
 It was a lively ride that positively pops up and out of the fluffy between each silky turn.
 The enjoyable performance kicked cold pow in the face of convention.
 Common knowledge would hold that the camber, narrow waist, and stiff construction would be a liability in the soft.
 Not so, in our experience.
 This single data point hints at the issues with generalizing dimensions and construction type.
 The Volkl VTA 98 also hints at this same point.
 It is a cambered ski of moderate width but absolutely charges powder skiing.

 While every ski did well in the powder, we have to give special mention to the dedicated powder tourers.
-The La Sportiva Vapor Nano and DPS Tour1 Wailer 99 are both ultralight tools with above average girth and dimensions tuned for soft snow.
+The DPS Tour1 Wailer 99 is an ultralight tool with above average girth and dimensions tuned for soft snow.
 They perform very well on good snow and do so with absolute minimum weight.
 For your overall touring day, ultralight construction is a significant advantage.
 One is most likely to encounter poor snow conditions when hunting for powder between storms.